Answers to Frequently Asked Questions

 RETURN TO CAMPUS

 Teaching and learning will occur in a mixed-mode method to allow for both in-person and remote learning.
-All fall classes will be held in a mixed-mode method with synchronous learning, with the exception of classes already designated as distance learning (DL).
+All fall 2020 and spring 2021 classes will be held in a mixed-mode method with synchronous learning, with the exception of classes already designated as distance learning (DL).
 Iona's course catalog lists classes and the learning mode on the College's website.

-To help protect our community, Iona will conduct the first week of classes online only starting Monday, August 10 to give every student a chance to submit their negative COVID test results.
+To help protect our community, Iona will conduct the first week of classes online starting Monday, February 1 to give every student a chance to submit their negative COVID test results.
+The graduate business trimester starts March 1 and will also be mixed mode.
 Online instruction will pertain to all classes.
-If a student elected to take a class in person, they will begin online and then transition to in-person instruction starting Monday, August 17.

 For more details on courses, please refer to the Mode of Courses section of our Return to Campus Plan.